peggyandjoe/ericjwdchen.github.io/about.md

 Hey there!
 I'm Eric Chen.

 I live in Wisconsin and attend the [Lawrenceville School](http://www.lawrenceville.org/index.aspx).
 I love food, podcasts, and technology.

 You can find me on [Twitter](https://twitter.com/ericjwdchen) and [Github](https://github.com/ericjwdchen).
-A full feed of this site is also available on [Twitter](https://twitter.com/ericjwdchen_org).
+A full feed of this site is also available through [RSS](http://ericjwdchen.org/rss.xml) and [Twitter](https://twitter.com/ericjwdchen_org).
 My email is eric~at~ericjwdchen.org.

 ##How the Sausage is Made